jacqueline-wong/CEE4530/Lab6/team10_lab6.md

 Figure 1: Breakthrough curves of C/Co against time for different masses of activated carbon and different flow rates.

 ![AC](https://raw.githubusercontent.com/lw583/CEE4530/master/Lab6/Activated_carbon_2.png)
-Figure 2: Breakthrough curve of C/Co against time for different masses of activated carbon and different flow rates, with a larger x-axis to view the graph for 29.3 g of activated carbon with a flow rate of 0.47 mL/s.
+Figure 2: Breakthrough curve of C/Co against time for different masses of activated carbon and different flow rates, with a larger x-axis.

 ##### 2. Find the time when the effluent concentration was 50% of the influent concentration and plot that as a function of the mass of activated carbon used. #